RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/10_schmitt_triggers_doc.rst

 Modifying a comparator
 ---------------------------
-Now that we have a basic understanding of comparators, let’s play with them a little.
-To do that, let’s first build a simple inverting comparator.
-The “comparator” IC I am using is the trusty old OP37, the same chip that I’ve been using since I first introduced you to the OpAmps.
-The only difference is that I am powering the OpAmp from +-3.3 V instead of the usual +5 -3.3.
-This is done so that both saturation voltages will be symmetrical.
-I encourage you to follow along as this is a very simple experiment.
-Let’s set one of Red Pitaya’s outputs to output a DC voltage at any level you desire – this will be our reference voltage, and let’s set the other output to be a sine wave at the maximum amplitude – this will be our input signal.
-Connect one input probe to the comparator’s output, the other to the sinusoidal output, and observe what happens when we modify the circuit.
-Aa expected, output is negative when input is greater than reference and vice versa.
+Now that we have a fundamental understanding of comparators, let’s conduct a simple experiment using an inverting comparator with the OP37 chip.
+We will power the OpAmp from a symmetrical +-3.3 V source instead of the usual +5 -3.3 V source.
+To conduct the experiment, we will set one of Red Pitaya’s outputs to output a DC voltage as our reference voltage, and the other output will generate a sine wave at the maximum amplitude as our input signal.
+By connecting one input probe to the comparator’s output and the other to the sinusoidal output, we can observe the output behavior as we modify the circuit.
+As expected, the output will be negative when the input is greater than the reference, and vice versa.
+I encourage you to follow along as this is a very straightforward experiment.

 .. image:: img/10_schmitt_inverting_comparator_screencap.png
 	:name: inverting comparator screencap
 	:align: center

 What would happen if we added a load resistor to the comparator’s output?
 Nothing.
 Probably because you forgot that the loads resistor has to be connected to the ground.
 But even if you connected the load resistor as one should, you should still see that the output voltage remains unchanged.
 Unless the resistor was very small and you would overload the comparator’s output stage.
 Now what would happen if we replaced this one resistor with a pair of them wired in series?
 And let’s make them a potentiometer so that we will be able to vary their ratio easily.
 Unsurprisingly, comparator’s output remains unchanged.
 From the comparator’s perspective a potentiometer is exactly the same as a simple resistor.
-But observe this mighty trick!
-Let’s now disconnect the reference voltage (and disable the output, we don’t want any short circuits) and connect potentiometer’s wiper terminal to comparator’s noninverting input.
-Depending on what position your potentiometer was in, nothing may seem to have happened, everything stopped working, or something else entirely had happened.
-By turning the potentiometer, you will see both of the extremes.
+However, here's a clever trick: disconnect the reference voltage and disable the output, then connect the potentiometer's wiper terminal to the noninverting input of the comparator.
+Depending on the position of the potentiometer, you may observe no change, everything may stop working, or something entirely different may happen.
+Turning the potentiometer will reveal both extremes.

 .. image:: img/10_schmitt_inverting_screencap.png
 	:name: inverting schmitt screencap